redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/4.2-applying-config-to-controller/README.md

 The next steps will wire these various elements up to provide our desired experience of merging declarative and procedural tooling.

 ## Step 2 - Creating a Job and ConfigMap
-Return to the `active-directory` helm chart we created earlier, and in the `templates/` directory, we'll add two files.
+Return to the `network-automation` helm chart we created earlier, and create a new directory named `templates`.
+Within that new directory, we'll create a few files that define resources we want created.

-First, create `job.yaml` with the following contents:
+First, create `job.yaml` in the `templates/` directory with the following contents:
 ```yaml
 ---
 apiVersion: batch/v1